-A pinworm infection occurs when you accidentally swallow pinworm eggs.
+Accidentally swallowing or breathing in pinworm eggs causes a pinworm infection.
 The microscopic eggs can be carried to your mouth by contaminated food, drink or your fingers.
 Once swallowed, the eggs hatch in the intestines and mature into adult worms within a few weeks.

-Female pinworms crawl to the anal area to lay their eggs, which often results in anal itching.
-When you scratch the itchy area, the eggs cling to your fingers and get under the fingernails.
-The eggs then get transferred to other surfaces, such as toys or bedclothes.
-The eggs can also be transferred from contaminated fingers to food, liquids, bed linens, clothes or other people.
+Female pinworms move to the anal area to lay their eggs, which often results in anal itching.
+When you scratch the itchy area, the eggs cling to your fingers and get under your fingernails.
+The eggs then get transferred to other surfaces, such as toys, bed linens or toilet seats.
+The eggs can also be transferred from contaminated fingers to food, liquids, clothes or other people.

-- Parasites and health: Enterobiasis.
-Centers for Disease Control and Prevention. http://www.dpd.cdc.gov/DPDx/html/Enterobiasis.htm.
-Accessed Feb.
-16, 2012.
+- Parasites – Enterobiasis (also known as pinworm infection).
+Centers for Disease Control and Prevention. http://www.cdc.gov/parasites/pinworm/.
+Accessed March 20, 2015.